ourapproach/ZNAX/read.md

 ```python
 # Replace with your actual path
 ```
-Please replace these placeholder paths with the actual paths to your data or files.
+Please replace these placeholder paths with the actual paths to data or files.
 For example:

 ```python
 data_path = "/path/to/data"  # Replace with your actual path